Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 We monitor and manage CO2 emissions as an indicator and target for responding to climate-related risks and opportunities.

-We are working to reduce emissions, with targets including a 42% reduction over 2020 levels by 2030 under Scope 1 and 2, and a 25% reduction over 2020 levels by 2030 under Scope 3.
+We are working to reduce emissions, with targets including a 49.8% reduction over 2020 levels by 2030 under Scope 1 and 2, and a 25% reduction over 2020 levels by 2030 under Scope 3.
+These targets have been recognized by the SBTi as being consistent with the level required for achieving the goals of the Paris Agreement.
+We plan to review and consider these policies at least once every five years.

 We believe that we must tackle Scope 1 and 2 first because these represent our own CO2 emissions, for which we have an important responsibility, and reduction measures can greatly contribute to reducing emissions.
 In order to achieve Scope 2 reductions, we are currently transitioning the power sources used in our offices to CO2 free electricity in all of our offices for which transition is possible.
 We are also planning and implementing a transition from fuel oil to city gas as part of our activities to achieve Scope 1 reductions.
 We will continue to move forward with measures to reduce CO2 emissions toward our 2030 target.